Sunman Rural Fire Department Events

 Support the Sunman Rural Fire Department

-The Sunman Rural Fire Department depends on the generous contributions from the community members and local funding as well as state and federal funding in order to maintain the station, fleet, equipment and personnel required to run a functional fire department.
+The Department depends on the generous contributions from the community in order to purchase the fleet and firefighting equipment and the building improvements required to remain a safe and proficient operation.

-If you are interested in supporting the Sunman Rural Fire Department, you may do so by mailing a contribution to the address listed below.
+All firefighters are unpaid volunteers who spend much time training to remain up-to-date and improve our emergency response skills.
+If you are interested in supporting the Sunman Rural Fire Department, we encourage you to attend our funding activities, or by mailing a contribution to the address listed below.

 Donate via Mail